TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/WritingFunctional.rst

 are taken care off by the :file:`runTests.sh` and :file:`docker-compose.yml` files.
 See the :ref:`styleguide example <testing-extensions-styleguide>` for details on how this is set up and used.
-Executing the functional tests on different databases is handled by these and it is possible to run one tests on different databases by calling :file:`runTests.sh` with the according options to do this.
+Executing the functional tests on different databases is handled by these and it is possible to run one test on different databases by calling :file:`runTests.sh` with the according options to do this.
 The above chapter :ref:`Extension testing
 <testing-extensions>` is about executing tests and setting up the runtime, while this
 chapter is about writing tests and setting up the scenario.